-35. BECOME BETTER STORYTELLERS.
+36. BECOME BETTER STORYTELLERS.

-Our region has much to celebrate and be proud of, we need to ensure that these positive stories of success are being shared within our region and beyond.
+Our region has much to celebrate.
+We should make it a priority to ensure that these positive stories of success are being shared within our region and beyond.

 • Share more positive stories of change and accomplishment.